tsrira/General_Assist_Langchain/README.md

 - **Modern Streamlit UI**: Clean and interactive user experience.

 ## 💡 Usage

-- Upload your Student Handbook PDF on the left sidebar.
+Step 1: Click "Upload your Student Handbook PDF" on the sidebar.

-- Enter your questions in the chat box.
-- Receive grounded, precise answers referencing your document.
+Step 2: Type your questions about policies, exams, support, grading, and more!

+Step 3: The chatbot will return answers that are strictly grounded in the context of your uploaded document.
+If the information doesn’t exist, it refuses politely.

+## 📦 Technologies Used
+Streamlit

+Transformers

+Mistral-7B

+Sentence Transformers

+FAISS

+pdfplumber

+bitsandbytes

+## 🔒 Guardrails & Reliability
+Retrieval-augmented: No out-of-context hallucination.
+Answers are solely based on semantic similarity to user queries and actual PDF content.

-- If the answer is not found in the document, the bot politely declines.
+Strict refusal: The bot returns a polite message if the answer is not present in the uploaded knowledge base.

+## 📝 Example
+User: "What is the attendance requirement?"

+Chatbot: "UG (nonengineering): 75% per subject.
+Engineering: 75% per semester."

+User: "Who is the President of the United States?"

+Chatbot: "Sorry!
+I can't find relevant information from the knowledge base.
+Don't provide any additional information."

+## 📢 Contributing
+Pull requests, issues, and discussions are welcome!
+Feel free to fork the repository and improve the app for other handbooks or documents.

 ## 📸 Screenshot